alavyap/Git-Chat/README.md

    Open your browser and navigate to http://localhost:3000 to access the Git Chat application.

 # Contributing
-Feel free to submit issues or pull requests if you have suggestions or improvements for Pixel Paint.
+Feel free to submit issues or pull requests if you have suggestions or improvements for Git Chatt.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.